 Every student is responsible for knowing the procedures, policies, and requirements of the school.
-This means that it is each student's duty to familiarize himself/herself with the knowledge of graduation and academic requirements: Guidance Services, Discipline Policy, Attendance, and other items in this handbook and handouts provided.
-Seniors are reminded that all obligations (example: fines, fees, textbooks returned) must be met before diplomas will be issued.
+This means that it is each student's duty to familiarize himself/herself with the knowledge of graduation and academic requirements: guidance services, discipline policy, attendance, and other items in this handbook and handouts provided.
+Seniors are reminded that all obligations (ex: fines, fees, textbooks and issued equipment returned, etc.) must be met before participating in the graduation ceremony.